clux/facemaulers/recaps/120-liches.md

 Fight erups.
 Irae staves of your attacks, tethered to a hidden Retriever below the platform, avoiding the brunt of the damage.
 Shielding early in the round to make her hard to hit.
 She chronomancy twins spells on GW, and he saves everything.
 The scythe is working, but the big rolls are dodged.
 You all roll amazingly.

-Mauls eventually catch up with her, as Faey and Mordai fireballs/singularities or shoots from the sidelines which eventually takes down the Retriever.
+Mauls eventually catch up with her, as Faey and Mordai fireballs/singularities or shoots from the sidelines, sniping motes from her crown of stars, and eventually takes down the Retriever.
 Then, lair tethering herself to GW, he does not care as he hits irae 3 times despite the tether and bigby's hand in front (useless spell).

 She's low, she does her last desperation move.
 She sacrifices herself at the altar.
 She's instantly locked in place, green energy around her, your attacks bounce off as her face melts in front of you.